 The time how now come for me to discuss the part of my trip I most looked forward to: eating Italian food in Boston.

 The North End of Boston is known as their Little Italy.
 It hosts some of the oldest buildings in the city, including some of the sights on the Freedom Trail.
-What it is most known for, though, is the never-ending row of Italian restaurants on Hanover Street.
+What it is most known for, though, is the never-ending row of Italian restaurants on Hanover and Salem streets.
 If anyone knows me at all, then they would know that I am absolutely here for this.

 I loved walking through the North End.
 I found so many shops I need to visit when I move.
 I had to limit my impulse shopping because I had to fly home.
 One of my favorite finds was an Italian bookstore and little museum.
 Chris and I found so many cookbooks that we want to buy.